NetworkforComputationalNanotechnology/hubtooljupytertemplate/README.md

   * [Instructions for setting up an ssh key pair in nanoHUB](https://nanohub.org/kb/tools/sshkeypair).
 * Go to the SSH tab
 * Click the clipboard icon to copy your tools's ssh URL to the clipboard.
-* In your nanoHUB Jupyter Notebook terminal, type `git clone` and then paste the URL from the clipboard.
+* In your nanoHUB terminal, type `git clone` and then paste the URL from the clipboard.
 Hit return.
 * The full command will look like this: `git clone git@github.com:yourgithubaccount/yourgithubrepo`
 * You should see the progress of your repo being cloned into nanoHUB.